 The Go-To Destination For Reliable And Consistent Data About The Nation’s Hospitals

-The AHA Annual Survey of Hospitals profiles a universe of more than 6,200 hospitals and health care systems throughout the United States and associated areas.
+The AHA Annual Survey of Hospitals profiles a universe of over 6,200 hospitals and 400 health care systems throughout the United States and associated areas.
 Also available are supplementary data on patient satisfaction, readmissions, mortality, and quality.
 Data is available at the hospital and system level for research and advocacy.
 This data is a primary reference for government agencies (e.g., Centers for Disease Control and Prevention, U.S. Census Bureau, Centers for Medicare and Medicaid Services) and industry reports and policy papers (e.g., U.S. News & World Report, Health Affairs).

 The survey process is conducted to maximize accuracy and participation.